Allen Jakovich

 Allen John Jakovich (/dʒækəvɪtʃ/) (born 21 March 1968) is a retired Australian rules football player.
 Jakovich was a prolific full forward and is notable for kicking 208 goals in his 54 Australian Football League matches, an average of 3.85 per game, for Melbourne and Footscray.
-He and his younger brother, Glen Jakovich, both began their AFL careers in the 1990 AFL Draft.
+He and his younger brother, Glen Jakovich, both began their AFL careers in the 1990 AFL draft.

-Jakovich grew up in Western Australia and has also played football with clubs in the Northern Territory, South Australia and Victoria.
+Jakovich grew up in Western Australia and played football with clubs in Western Australia, the Northern Territory, South Australia and Victoria.